 When I was reunified with my children the dcf case worker and the judge agreed that my childs father would get supervised visitation for 2 hrs once a month.
 The order was filed and set into motion while my childrens father lived in Oklahoma.
 I was living in Florida when the order was ordered.
 What...
 Read more »

 I was given temporary guardianship of her till fist of August.
 Her dad's new girlfriend of 3 months who suffers from PTSD & seizures wants her to live with them.
 My granddaughter's mom wants her to continue staying with me and she and dad are still legally married.
-Hiring an attorney would be a...
+Hiring an attorney...
 Read more »

 I recommend consulting an adoption attorney if one of the biological parents is contesting the adoption.
 There is also an adoption tax credit you may be entitled to if you are ultimately successful in adopting your grandchild, but you will have to pay the legal fees and claim it on your taxes later.